jjree/J3AC/README.md

 # J3AC
-J-Cubic - innovation for the future
+J-Cubac - innovation for the future